 High blood pressure, diabetes and obesity are well publicised contributors to the development of heart disease.

-In today’s article, we highlight some other important, but lesser known factors that affect our heart health – sex, sleep, stress and smoking.
+In today’s article, we highlight four other important, but lesser known factors, that affect our heart health: Sex, sleep, stress and smoking.

 Engaging in sexual activity has long been linked to multiple health benefits.

-By increasing your body’s production of antibodies, sex boosts the immune system, and has been proven to decrease rates of the common cold.
+Sex can help you reduce the occurrence of the common cold by increasing your body’s production of antibodies, thereby boosting your immunity.
 Another advantage of sexual intercourse is that it increases the production of essential hormones that facilitate intimacy between mother and child, and between couples.
-It even helps to ward off cancer – studies show that regular ejaculation in men reduces prostate cancer!
+It even helps to ward off cancer, with studies showing that regular ejaculation in males reduces the risk of prostate cancer!

 Sex is also good for your heart!

 A landmark study conducted by the New England Research Institute in Massachusetts examined the heart health of 1000 individuals over a 16 year period.
-These were the heartening (pun intended) results –
+These were the heartening results – Those who participated in sexual intercourse at least twice a week were 45 percent less likely to develop heart conditions, compared to those who had sex once a month or less.

 Those who indulged in intercourse at least twice a week were 45 percent less likely to develop heart conditions, compared to those who had sex once a month or less.

 Experts postulate that this protective effect is a combination of physical and emotional factors.
 Individuals who were having sex at least twice a week, were engaging in more physical activity, and were more likely to be fitter people.
 Additionally, members of this group were also more likely to be in supportive relationships, conferring greater partner intimacy and a robust social support structure.
-And finally, as everyone knows, sex is great for releasing tension, and relieving stress.
+Finally, sex is great for releasing tension, and relieving stress.

 So all in, sex (when practiced responsibly), is great for keeping your heart happy and healthy!

-The amount of sleep an individual requires varies significantly – some need a full 9 hours just to function normally, while others whiz through their day on just a short 4 hours the night before.
+The amount of sleep needed by individuals lies on a spectrum.
+Some people need a full 9 hours just to function normally, while others whiz through their day on 4 hours the night before.

 The average adult sleeps 6-7 hours a night, and for most, that doesn’t feel like enough.

 Sleepiness is inconvenient and unproductive, but chronic sleep deprivation has far more serious consequences on your health.
-Insufficient sleep has been linked to poor memory, depression, weight gain, and decreased immunity.
+It has been linked to poor memory, depression, weight gain, and decreased immunity.

 Sleep deprivation also affects the heart.